We’ve battled through the snowstorms to bring you this week’s Brexit blog post and it’s been a busy week as 2017 shifts into gear…

 President-elect Donald Trump gave his first press conference for 6 months on Wednesday.
 In a strange session Mr Trump hit out at a number of mainstream journalists and provided more detail on his plans to replace Obamacare, build a wall between the USA and Mexico, and his nomination for the US Supreme Court vacancy.
 On Monday, Donald Trump’s team met with Boris Johnson and indicated that post-Brexit Britain would be ‘front of the line’ for trade negotiations.
 If you’re interested in what the inauguration of Donald Trump means for businesses then you’ll be able to hear from experts at our next British American Business Council Speaker Breakfast on Wednesday 25th January.

 On Thursday we held the first meeting of the GBCC Brexit Advisory Group.
 The group involves a range of senior stakeholders from GBCC partner organisations and will provide guidance for the GBCC’s Brexit policy activity.

 Earlier today, Raj Kandola, Senior Policy & Patron Adviser attended the Birmingham City Council 2017 Budget Consultation.
 The Council arranged the session to brief business leaders on their budget plans and receive feedback from a wide range of stakeholders.
-We would encourage you to read the Council’s Budget and share your thoughts with them – you can do both by clicking here.
+We would encourage you to read the Council’s Budget and share your thoughts with them.

 We’ve also been gearing up for the launch of our Quarterly Business Report for Q4 2016.
 The report offers an up to date snapshot of the performance of the Greater Birmingham business community and is our flagship economic publication.
 It is the most comprehensive regular report of its kind in the city-region.
 We will be launching the report at an event hosted by QBR sponsors Birmingham City University on Thursday 19th January.
 Please click here for more information and to book your place.